hypertuner/rfcs/hypertuner-pythonlib/0002-save-model.md

 # Summary

-hypertuner allows the users to save their ML model alongs side with the configs used to run them.
+Hypertuner allows the users to save their ML model alongs side with the configs used to run them.

 # Basic example